medusajs/medusa/docs/content/advanced/backend/shipping/add-fulfillment-provider.md

 Also, the fulfillment provider class should have a static property `identifier`.
 It is the name that will be used to install and refer to the fulfillment provider throughout Medusa.

-Fulfillment providers are loaded and installed on the server startup.
+Fulfillment providers are loaded and installed on the backend startup.

 ---